Laserfiche/laserfiche.github.io/src/docs/guides/search/guide_search-v1/index.md

 ### Cloud

 - Only a limited number of searches can be active per user session, i.e. per valid OAuth access token.
-Searches are considered "active" for a period of time after completion so that you can access the results.
+Searches are considered active for a period of time after completion so that you can access the results.
 If you are done with the search results, it is highly recommended to use the `DELETE https://api.laserfiche.com/repository/v1/Repositories/{repositoryId}/Searches/{searchToken}` endpoint to remove the search.

 {: .note }
-**Note:** For more details about the API limits, see [this page](../../../getting-started/guide_api-limits/).
+**Note:** For more details about the API limits, see [this page](../../../api/repository-api-reference/).

-- Search results are considered "active" and count against your API limits until one of the following occurs:
+- Search results are considered active and count against your API limits until one of the following occurs:
   - 5 minutes has passed since the user made any API call
   - The `delete` endpoint is called for the search

 ## Self-hosted

-- The number of "active" searches is limited to the number of concurrent connections allowed by your user for your Laserfiche server.
-Searches are considered "active" for a period of time after completion so that you can access the results.
-Details regarding how to determine your concurrent connections limitations can be found on the [Making API Calls with Self-Hosted](../../../api/server/self-hosted-licensing/) page.
+- The number of active searches is limited to the number of concurrent API calls allowed by your user for your Laserfiche server.
+Searches are considered active for a period of time after completion so that you can access the results.
+Details regarding how to determine your concurrent API limitations can be found in the [FAQ](../../../api/server/self-hosted-licensing/).

-- Search results are considered "active" and count against your connection limits until one of the following occurs:
+- Search results are considered active and count against your connection limits until one of the following occurs:
   - 5 minutes has passed since the search completed or the user called the results or context hits endpoints for the search in question.
   - The `delete` endpoint is called for the search